Regent Taipei

+Regent Taipei (晶華酒店 (Jīnghuá Jiǔdiàn)) s a luxury hotel operating under the Regent Hotels & Resorts brand, while being owned and managed by the Silks Hotel Group (晶華國際酒店集團).

+Located in Taipei's Zhongshan District, the property is in close proximity to the Zhongshan Station of the Taipei Metro Tamsui-Xinyi Line, Linsen Park, and the Nanshi Commercial District.
+It features 538 guest rooms and includes the Regent Galleria (麗晶精品), a high-end shopping center, situated in its basement.

+The structure, built on public land owned by the Taipei City Government under a 50-year superficies right granted in 1984, began operations in early 1990.

 History

 Regent Taipei was conceptualised in 1973 by Formosa International Hotels founder, S.R.
 Pan, upon the need for a luxury hotel in Taipei.
 This was later realised in 1984 when Y.H.
 Chen of Tuntex Group cooperated with Pan to build this hotel.
 An agreement with Regent International Hotels was signed the same year to manage the hotel.
 The hotel opened in 1990 as The Regent Taipei.
 In 2011, the hotel name was reverted to Regent Taipei after being titled Grand Formosa Regent for 17 years.

-Restaurants and shops

-The hotel is home to Azie Grand Cafe, one of the eight restaurants housed within Regent Taipei.
-The restaurant is known for its beef noodles which was claimed to be one of the best by the Taipei Beef Noodle Festival as well as CNN Travel in 2015.